Macon County Illinois assistance programs.

 Training and Education Programs : Provide individuals with access to various job training and resources to help people get jobs.
 Including computer training, resume review, and more.

 Senior Services Program : This program provides noon meals and free transportation to anyone who is 60 years or older.
 The Senior Nutrition Program provides free hot nutritious meals, up to five days a week (from Monday through Friday) at 7 different sites within the county and the city of Decatur.
 Door to door transportation is provided.
+There are even referrals to senior citizen income and employment programs.

 Illinois LIHEAP : This energy bill program assists low and moderate income families with paying their home heating and energy bills.
 Each family is helped once during the program year, receiving a one-time payment to be used towards bills.
 The Illinois LIHEAP program will provide a one-time grant to eligible households.
 The amount of the grant will be determined by household income, household size, fuel type and geographic location in Illinois.